raspiblitz/raspiblitz-docs/docs/security.md

 Please note that there is no perfect backup concept for the funds in your lightning channels yet.
 We strongly recommend using the `Static Channel Backup` provided by LND and consider off-line location backup of that file to have the best chances to recover Lightning funds in a case of recovering from a disaster.

 The C-lightning lightning.sqlite3 is replicated on the SDcard from the disk in real time.
 See more details in the [Core Lightning FAQ](faq/cl#backups)

-For more practical information on this topic see: `TODO: Backup Channel Funds README.md#backup-for-on-chain---channel-funds`